project-sunbird/project-sunbird.github.io/pages/developer-docs/how-to-guide/How_to_ upload_existing_content_using _sunbird (1).md

 ---
 type: landing
 directory: developer-docs/how-to-guide
-title: Associating Organization and User
+title: Uploading Existing Content Using Sunbird Portal
-page_title: Associating Organization and User
+page_title: Uploading Existing Content
-description: Create a new user in Sunbird instance
+description: Uploading Existing Content
-keywords: create user, new user, create, user
+keywords: uploading content, existing contegn, training meterial
 published: true
 allowSearch: true
 ---

 ### Scenario

 A company, XYZ Corp, is a global conglomerate with over ten thousand employees, spread across 7 locations.
 Employee training and enablement is one of the core values of the organization.
-To make their training meterial exhaustive and effective many content or coursecreato are creating content using various source To ensure that employees are trained and upskilled.
+To make their training material exhaustive and effective many content or course  creator are creating content using various source To ensure that employees are trained and upskilled.
 Before they opt for Sunbird platform, they already had many existing content with them.
-They can still upload the existing content to Sunbird platform to make it accessible to their current employeers.
+They can still upload the existing content to Sunbird platform to make it accessible to their current employers.

 ### Prerequisite

 * Content creation access

 * You must have the content object with unique object Id, using this, available content file can be uploaded.

 ### Intended Audience